-This one may seem impossible, but take advantage of any spare minutes you’ll have to yourself.
+This one may seem difficult, however, finding spare minutes to yourself can help you re-center and decompress.
 While stopped, take turns refueling and using the restroom, or take a short walk alone to stretch out.
-While riding passenger, listen to an ebook or music with your headphones in, as a signal that you’d like avoid conversation for a while.
+While riding as a passenger, listen to an audio book or music on your headphones to signal that you’d like avoid conversation for a while.
 Sometimes we all just need a minute to gather ourselves — find that minute!

 If you’re going far enough that you’ll need to spend a night at a hotel, try to plan out where you’d like to stop for the night, and book in advance.
 It will be reassuring to know that you have a spot secured, and this also creates an achievable goal after a (seemingly endless) day of travel.

-Finally, this last must-have is the only super important one.
-Even if you’re excited about the opportunity that’s moving you somewhere new, a little anxiety — and the resulting tension — is bound to happen.
-Staying sane is easy when you take a moment to remind yourself of the reasons why you’re moving.
-When you’re feeling stressed, just a few positive thoughts will go a long way in helping re-align your perspective of the day.
+Finally, it’s important to maintain perspective throughout the process.
+Even if you’re excited about the move, a little anxiety — and the resulting tension — is inevitable.
+But staying sane is easy when you take a moment to remind yourself of the reasons why you’re moving.
+When you’re feeling stressed, take a few deep breaths and try to focus on positive thoughts to re-align your perspective.

 Keep in mind: Moving during COVID-19 requires you to take extra precautions.
 Make sure to practice social distancing, wear a face mask, and keep disinfectant wipes and/or hand sanitizer easily accessible.
 For more information, read our guidelines for moving during a pandemic.